FLNG supports governor's inauguration

-U.S. Army band musicians with the 13th Army Band, perform during Florida's inauguration of Gov. Ron DeSantis, Tallahassee, Fla., Jan.
+Florida National Guard Soldiers provide support during the inauguration of Gov. Ron DeSantis, at the Florida Historic Capitol Museum, Tallahassee, Fla., Jan.
 3, 2023.
 Florida Army and Air National Guardsmen provided ground and air assets in support of the event before hundreds of spectators.
-FLNG assists Florida residents as they activate to answer the call both in their community and overseas.
 (U.S. Army photo by Sgt.
-N.W.
-Huertas)
+Jacob Cherena)

 |Date Taken: